 There were Huguenot craftsmen by the name of Tijou active in London in the early 18th century, notably Jean Tijou, the celebrated ironsmith.
 By the early 19th century, there were several London families by the name of Tijou, with a number of individuals operating as carvers and gilders, making identifications problematic.
 One couple, Michael and Sarah, married in 1789 at St George Bloomsbury and had six children between about 1789 and 1798, christened at St Anne Soho; this Michael was probably the Michael Tijou, carver and gilder in Greek St, Soho, discussed here.
 The birth of his son Henry has not been traced and he seems to have had further children later in life (see below).
 Another couple, Michael and Elizabeth had five children between 1813 and 1827, christened in Southwark; this second Michael may have been the son of Michael and Sarah Tijou.
 A third couple, Thomas and Mary had three children between 1808 and 1811, again christened in Southwark, of whom Francis Tijou, born 1810, must surely be the carver of this name working in Lambeth in the mid-19th century.
 There were members of the Tijou family working as carvers and gilders in Southwark, Vauxhall and Lambeth from at least 1811 until 1862 or later.

-Michael Tijou (d.1835/6) was active by the 1790s, with several notable clients.
+Michael Tijou (d.1835/6) appears to be the individual recorded in rate books in Compton St, 1789-92.
+He was certainly active by the 1790s, with several notable clients.
 He took Thomas Clarke as apprentice in 1791.
 Initially he dealt in pictures, until in 1802 when the entire stock of ancient and modern pictures of ‘Mr Tijou… who is removed to No. 16, and is leaving off the Picture Business’, was sold on his premises at 22 Greek Street (The Times 23 September 1802).
 He continued occasionally to offer items for sale on his premises including furniture and portraits (The Times 2 February 1821).
 According to the Survey of London, it was perhaps Michael Tijou who had a new shop front inserted at 17 Greek St, possibly in 1824.

 Like many framemakers, ‘Tijou’ of Greek St, was an occasional customer of the specialist composition ornament maker, George Jackson (qv), ordering runs of ornament and a sweep frame in 1813 and various ornamental parts in 1814 (see Jackson account book, V&A Archive of Art and Design, AAD/2012/1/2/1, pp.57, 142).